matteoferla/Fragmenstein/README.md

 _This script requires a module that I cannot share, but I was 70% through rewriting it, so should be lit._

-Egor minimises the Fragmenstein monster in the protein.
+Egor minimises the Fragmenstein monster in the protein using PyRosetta.

 Egor has three minimisers that I tried: